amorist/awesome/README.md

 ## Go

+- [bee](https://github.com/beego/bee) - Bee is a tool for helping develop with beego app framework.
 - [redux](https://github.com/dannypsnl/redux) - redux implementation in Go/Rust
 - [godux](https://github.com/luisvinicius167/godux) - State Management for Go Backend application inspired in Redux.
 - [number-verifier](https://github.com/upmasked/number-verifier) - Number Verifier is a SMS verification tool that makes it easy to get a disposable SMS number and bypass SMS number verifications on any site.